MistyLeo12/drum-pad/README.md

 This project was a good way for me to learn about the AVAudioPlayer library and how to play sounds via a button trigger.

 ## Going Forward
-Design a better UI, allow for drum pads to have their preset sounds changed, and add suggested presets to different drum patterns. ** Add Firebase to the app **
+Design a better UI, allow for drum pads to have their preset sounds changed, and add suggested presets to different drum patterns.

 ## Screenshot
  <p align="center">